Instruments Master Data

 • Site Master Data

-HOW TO SET UP YOUR SITE(s) The Excel file #1- Sites contains the information required to define the default setting for the following Excel files.
-The Excel file #1 - Sites contains 3 worksheets to define the sites, holidays and shifts of your ...
+HOW TO SET UP YOUR SITE(s) The Excel file #1- Site Master Data contains the information required to define the default setting of your site/s.
+The Excel file #1- Site Master Data contains 3 worksheets to define the sites, holidays and shifts of your ...